http://cashadstream.com/spvideo.php?ref=sgomesp

 Mais tributos e cortes: a austeridade que o brasileiro vai pagar

-Governo Dilma Rousseff anunciou nesta segunda-feira que pretende recriar a CPMF (o imposto sobre movimentações financeiras) pelo período de quatro anos, além de congelar os reajustes dos servidores públicos federais por sete meses, e cortar em quase 30% os investimentos no programa Minha Casa Minha Vida.
+O Governo Dilma Rousseff anunciou nesta segunda-feira que pretende recriar a CPMF (o imposto sobre movimentações financeiras) pelo período de quatro anos, além de congelar os reajustes dos servidores públicos federais por sete meses, e cortar em quase 30% os investimentos no programa Minha Casa Minha Vida.
 As medidas fazem parte de mais uma etapa do pacote de ajuste fiscal, que tem como objetivo transformar o déficit nas contas públicas de 30,5 bilhões de reais do Orçamento de 2016, em um superávit de 60,4 bilhões de reais.
 O anúncio, feito pelos ministros Joaquim Levy (Fazenda) e Nelson Barbosa (Planejamento) ocorreu após longas reuniões emergenciais convocadas nos últimos três dias.

 A pressa para apresentar medidas que ajudem a fechar as contas do Governo vem na sequência do rebaixamento da nota de risco do Brasil por parte da agência Standard & Poor's na semana passada.
 A iminência de um déficit para o ano que vem teria sido o fator decisivo para que a S&P tirasse o grau de investimento do Brasil.